Ukraine is the focus of discussion at the G20 meeting…and pressure on India to influence Russia

 Russia said it “will take advantage of the meeting to inform the international community of the party responsible for the political and economic crises from which the countries of the world suffer.”

-The delegates of the participating countries got into an argument about Russia and the war in Ukraine, and then failed to reach a consensus on issuing a joint statement and eventually had to draft a short document.
+The delegates of the participating countries got into an argument regarding Russia and the war in Ukraine, and then failed to reach a consensus on issuing a joint statement and eventually had to draft a short document.

 The G20 includes the G7 countries, in addition to Russia, China, India, Brazil, Australia, Saudi Arabia, and other countries.